amnn/typed-geomlab-report/report.md

   \texttt{f(function (x) x);}%
 }{\input{aux/lambda_poly_err.tex}}

-This valid \textit{Geomlab} program is untypeable in HM.
+This valid \textit{GeomLab} program is untypeable in HM.
 As suggested by the type error, the issue is in the definition of \texttt{f}: Its parameter, \texttt{j}, is applied to both a \texttt{bool} and to a \texttt{num}, which causes a unification error.
 The trouble is that whilst types may be polymorphic, within the body of a function its parameters may only be instantiated once.

 This restriction on the number of instantiations is equivalent to the restriction that types must be in \textit{prenex} form (with all the universal quantifications outermost).
 With this restriction lifted, it is possible to assign a type to \texttt{f}: ${\forall\pi\ldotp(\forall\alpha\ldotp\alpha\to\alpha)\to((\mathbf{bool},\mathbf{num})\to\pi)\to\pi}$.